Squaess/diet-helper/README.md

 ## sbt project compiled with Scala 3

+## TODO

+* parsing json in http server
+* error handling - not found responses
+* get all command?

 ### Usage

 This is a normal sbt project.
 You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.